apcamargo/genomad-annotate-module-snakemake/README.md

 [![GitHub actions status](https://github.com/dlaehnemann/genomad-annotate-module/workflows/Tests/badge.svg?branch=main)](https://github.com/dlaehnemann/genomad-annotate-module/actions?query=branch%3Amain+workflow%3ATests)

-A Snakemake workflow for `A snakemake workflow implementing the genomad annotate module steps.`
+A snakemake workflow re-implementing the [`genomad annotate` module](https://portal.nersc.gov/genomad/pipeline.html#annotate) steps.

 ## Usage

 The usage of this workflow is described in the [Snakemake Workflow Catalog](https://snakemake.github.io/snakemake-workflow-catalog/?usage=dlaehnemann%2Fgenomad-annotate-module).

-If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) genomad-annotate-modulesitory and its DOI (see above).
+If you use this workflow in a paper, don't forget to give credits to the authors by citing the URL of this (original) genomad-annotate-modules repository and its DOI (see above).